I completed a diploma in health science in Australia and like to write on various topics.

 - In this busy, expensive life, television is an easy and cheap source of entertainment.

 - By watching international news, we are kept informed and up-to-date with breaking news around the world.

-- Some shows and channels (like PBS and Discovery) offer educational programs that can increase our knowledge and make us more aware of the world around us.
+- Some shows and channels (like PBS and Discovery Channel) offer educational programs that can increase our knowledge and make us more aware of the world around us.

 - Do-it-yourself shows give us easy access to all kinds of information: Cooking channels offer new recipes and methods, home improvement shows introduce us to many money-saving DIY tips, and financial advisers give advice for managing finances and investing money, for example.
 Television can also be a good way to help people learn a different language.